UC Davis

 a few inches tall.

-The I-80 test plots are half-way between Midway Road exit and
+These I-80 test plots were half-way between Midway Road exit

-line crosses, and before you get to a line of trees and the Phone
+before you get to a line of trees and the Phone Call box 80-342.

 Traveling Westbound from Sacramento, past the Dixon exit,

-the test plot starts at the Vacaville/Fairfaield/San Francisco
+the test plot started at the Vacaville/Fairfield/San Francisco

 the high power lines cross the Interstate.